terraform-ibm-modules/documentation/docs/contribute-module.md

 ## Before you begin

 - If you're running Microsoft Windows, set up Windows Subsystem for Linux [WSL](https://ubuntu.com/wsl) and run commands within WSL.
-- Make sure that you have a current version of Python 3 and pip.
+- Make sure that you have a current version of Python 3 and pip ([Python installation instructions](python3-mac-installation.md)).
 - Make sure that you have a recent stable version of [Go](https://go.dev/doc/install) installed and available in your PATH environment variable.

 ## Request a repo

-?> **Tip:** If you're updating an existing module, skip to the next step.
+**Tip:** If you're updating an existing module, skip to the next step.

 Submit a request for a new module repo in the [terraform-ibm-issue-tracker](https://github.com/terraform-ibm-modules/terraform-ibm-issue-tracker/issues/new/choose) with your idea for a module.